Texas IT Leadership Forum 2025 Banner

 Amanda Crawford

-Executive Director, Department of Information Resources and Chief Information Officer, State of Texas
+Executive Director and State Chief Information Officer, Department of Information Resources, State of Texas

 Amanda Crawford is the executive director of the Texas Department of Information Resources and the CIO for the State of Texas.
 In this role, she is responsible for the leadership, direction and daily operations of DIR, an agency with an annual fiscal profile of more than $6 billion per year.
 DIR's responsibilities include protecting the state's data and critical technology infrastructure, managing a multi-billion-dollar cooperative contracts program and providing strategic technology leadership, solutions and innovation to all levels of Texas government.